Creating a continent

 The supercontinent Pangaea included almost every giant landmass on Earth.
 As these pieces of continent crashed together 300 million years ago, mountains continued to rise along what is now the East Coast.

 The Atlantic Ocean opened 200 million years ago, pushing North America westward.
 As the continent rifted away from the supercontinent Pangaea, it finally earned the name North America.

 Building the West

-the continent over the Panthalassa Ocean, precursor to today's Pacific.
+As the East Coast settled down into a passive margin, with no active tectonics, things were heating up in the West.
+The widening Atlantic Ocean pushed the continent over the Panthalassa Ocean, precursor to today's Pacific.
 Geoscientists debate the timing and position of subduction zones along western North America.
 Did it look like today's Andes or like Southeast Asia?
 Either way, oceanic crust started to disappear as the continent shifted around.
 Exotic island chains slammed into the western edge, adding to North America's breadth.
-Less «

 San Andreas starts up